The Best Free VPNs for all users in 2021: Hotspot Shield, ProtonVPN, and more!

 Realistically, you’ll only be able to use TunnelBear for quick, basic activities that require more security and privacy.
 For instance, that could be internet banking.
 If you leave your VPN on or try watching YouTube videos, your 500MB of monthly data will quickly run out.
 Should you like using TunnelBear and decide to upgrade to a premium account, the cheapest plan will cost $3.33 per month.

 Hide.me also offers one of the best free VPN services around.
 Unlike many free providers that impose stringent data limits, it provides a very generous data traffic allowance of 10GB per month.
 That should be enough data to browse the web, check your bank account, send emails, and more privately.

 If you decide to take out a free Hide.me account, you don’t need to provide credit card information.
-In fact, the company claims that it won’t even “require you to signup or register” for a free account.
-What’s more, the no-logging policy also applies to free users.
-And there aren’t any adverts.
+In fact, the company claims it won’t even “require you to signup or register” for a free account.
+What’s more, the no-logging policy also applies to free users, and there aren’t any adverts.
 Hide.me offers apps for Android, iOS, Windows, Mac, Linux, and other operating systems.

 Best free VPN for international servers: Windscribe

 Most free VPN providers not only set tight data caps but only allow you to connect to one server location from a single device.
 Windscribe is pretty unique in that it offers a 10GB monthly data allowance, ten server locations, and unlimited connections for its free users.